configcat/docs/website/docs/advanced/notifications-webhooks.md

 ## Connecting to Microsoft Teams
 A few steps to set up Microsoft Teams and get a message when a setting changes:
-1. Define an Incoming Webhook connector in Microsoft Teams and copy the Webhook URL.
+1. Define an <a href="https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-incoming-webhook-1" target="_blank">Incoming Webhook connector in Microsoft Teams</a> and copy the Webhook URL.
 2. Go to the <a href="https://app.configcat.com/webhook" target="_blank">Webhooks</a> tab in the *ConfigCat Dashboard.*
 3. Create a Webhook and add your Teams URL.
 4. Select POST as the HTTP method.
-5. Add a request body like so:
+5. Add a request body similar to the one below.

 Sample request body of the Webhook:
 ```